 Community Engagement

 We work with you to creatively use heritage to build sustainable relationships with your communities.
-Our team can help develop inventive and interesting ways to engage people with their local heritage, putting them at the heart of projects.
 From inception to delivery we can support your project with a range of people-focused services.

 Our services include